Adeolu5678/EchoinWhispr/Documentations/Foundational Pre-Development Checklist.md

 Version: 2.0
 Date: November 20, 2025
 Author: Specs Engineer AI
-This document outlines the critical, non-platform-specific foundational steps that must be completed before active development begins for the EchoinWhispr application.
+This document outlines the critical, non-platform-specific foundational steps that must be completed before active development begins for the Launchpad application.
 These steps are designed to streamline collaboration, prevent technical debt, and ensure a robust and scalable architecture leveraging Convex, Clerk, and modern Web2 standards.

 1. Unified Project Management & Communication Hub Establish a Single Source of Truth for Tasks: Set up a project management board (e.g., GitHub Projects, Jira, Trello) to track all features, bugs, and tasks for the Web frontend and Backend logic.